 Shweta Saini, an expert on agricultural issues with the Indian Council for Research on International Economic Relations (ICRIER), a Delhi-based think tank, explained that the measures taken by the government and the package announced are going to have an impact in medium and long-term in coming years but fail to address immediate concerns of the farmers.

-“Initially, when the lockdown was announced, the government allowed the movement of harvested crops to ease woes of the farmers, and most farmers continued their agricultural activities despite all lockdown related problems.
-But farmers were let down by markets as they failed to get a proper price for their produce.
+“Initially, when the lockdown was announced, the government allowed the movement of harvested crops to ease the woes of the farmers, and most farmers continued their agricultural activities despite all lockdown-related problems.
+However, farmers were let down by markets as they failed to get a proper price for their produce.
 Thereafter, the government highlighted that it is offering farmers the Minimum Support Prices (MSP) and is front-loading installment under PM-KISAN (Pradhan Mantri Kisan Samman Nidhi), a central scheme.
 The point is that these two things were to be given to farmers anyways whether there was a lockdown or not,” Saini told Mongabay-India.

-The announcement, multiple experts claim, was a repackaging of announcements made in the budget and raised further questions around the possibility of corporates taking over agriculture and uncertainty of rural family incomes as migrant labourers return to their villages.
+The announcement, multiple experts claim, was a repackaging of announcements made in the budget and raised further questions about the possibility of corporates taking over agriculture and uncertainty of rural family incomes as migrant labourers return to their villages.
 Additionally, some feel that the amendments to agricultural laws that were announced, while a step in the right direction, will have an impact only in the longer term.

 “Farmers’ lives are interlocked with local traders and even after this package, it will be so.
-The reforms announced are part of ongoing programmes of the government.
+The reforms announced are part of ongoing programs of the government.
 But those plans are too slow in their implementation and will take years before anything concrete happens.
-The need of the hour was to increase the number of mandis (agriculture markets), so that small and marginal farmers have more access to mandis,” Mann told Mongabay-India.
+The need of the hour was to increase the number of mandis (agriculture markets) so that small and marginal farmers have more access to mandis,” Mann told Mongabay-India.

 Measures announced